christianclover/rfcs/text/0000-named-blocks.md

     components receive the data as `@arg`s.
 - Curly syntax will not be enhanced with syntax for passing HTML attrs (at this time)
+- Angle-bracket syntax does not support passing positional params

 ## Multi-block Syntax